Guest worker program: Support

 The proposed guest worker program is supported by several groups, including the U.S. Chamber of Commerce, the AFL–CIO, and Citizenship and Immigration Services.
 These groups have advocated a new guest worker program that satisfies their interests.
 Individuals have also testified in congressional hearings about the role of lower-skilled guest workers in the modern economy, advocating the need for a guest worker program, especially because of labor shortages in the United States.
 Proponents of a guest worker program note several benefits such programs could have for the parties involved.

 Benefits for workers

 Many scholars cite the economic gain to migrant workers as the largest benefit they receive by participating in guest worker programs.
-Participants in the Bracero Program earned more while working in the U.s. than they would have been able to earn in Mexico.
+Participants in the Bracero Program earned more while working in the United States than they would have been able to earn in Mexico.
 This is particularly true of the agricultural industry, which hosts a large number of migrant workers through the H-2A visa program.
-Laborers in the U.S. fruit and vegetable agriculture industry can make ten to fourteen times the amount that they would in Mexico.
+Laborers in the US fruit and vegetable agriculture industry can make ten to fourteen times the amount that they would in Mexico.
 While poor working conditions have been an issue for migrant workers, formal guest worker programs "ha[ve] the possibility of markedly improving human rights standards."
 Guest worker programs also allow migrant workers to legally and securely cross the border.